FlorenciaPalazzo/FlorenciaPalazzo/README.md

 <h4>

 I'm Developer Full Stack with the ability to develop web projects.
-With the passage of time, this jobs will be scalables and modurables.
+With the passage of time, this jobs are scalables and modurables.
 I am passionate about the world of programming.
 I like create solutions and also resolve problems.
 I 'm available to learn more because I like teach and learn from other persons.
 </h4>

 <h3>Technologies:</h3>